juju-solutions/tupperware/index.md

 permalink: /
 ---

-The New Workloads team has a charter to explore and engage with emergent projects in server and cloud technology around how they might benefit or integrate with Juju, particularly in the solution space.
+The Container Ecosystem team has a charter to explore and engage with emergent projects in server and cloud technology around how they might benefit or integrate with Juju, particularly in the solution space.

 ## The people